sirknightj/utilities-discord-bot/README.md

 #### `!ghostping <user> <channel-name>`
 * Pings the user, and then deletes the message as fast as possible.
 Also deletes your command as fast as possible.
+* Note: Requires the message author to have `ADMINISTRATOR` permissions.
 * Note: `<user>` can be a mention `@spartan` or all or part of the user's name `spar`.
 Do note that the bot will find the first user that has `spar` in their name, so using a `@mention` is preferred when multiple users have `spar` in their name, such as `jealousparkingspot`.